itsabot/itsabot/README.md

 ## Usage

-First configure the packages you want to import, such as `restaurants` or `mechanic`.
-Add them to your package.json like so:
+First configure the plugins you want to import, such as `restaurants` or `mechanic`.
+Add them to your plugin.json like so:

 ```
 {
 	"Name": "abot",
 	"Version": "0.0.1",
 	"Dependencies": {
-		"github.com/itsabot/pkg_onboard": "*",
+		"github.com/itsabot/plugin_onboard": "*",
-		"github.com/itsabot/pkg_restaurants": "*",
+		"github.com/itsabot/plugin_restaurants": "*",
-		"github.com/itsabot/pkg_mechanic": "*"
+		"github.com/itsabot/plugin_mechanic": "*"
 	}
 }
 ```

-Then run the following in your terminal to download the packages:
+Then run the following in your terminal to download the plugins:

 ```
 $ abotp
-Fetching 3 packages...
+Fetching 3 plugins...
 Success!
 ```

-That will download the packages to the `/packages` directory.
-Be sure to follow the integration instructions in the README of each package you add (found in `/packages/pkgname/README.md`), as adding a package may require you to make some minor code changes in Abot.
-Once you've integrated the packages, recompile and run Abot again: `go install ./... && abot -s`.
+That will download the plugins to the `/plugins` directory.
+Be sure to follow the integration instructions in the README of each plugin you add (found in `/plugins/pluginname/README.md`), as adding a plugin may require you to make some minor code changes in Abot.
+Once you've integrated the plugins, recompile and run Abot again: `go install ./... && abot -s`.
 You can use the included Abot console to communicate with Abot locally: